Social Security COLA largest in decades as inflation jumps

 "It's going to be welcome," said analyst Mary Johnson of the nonpartisan Senior Citizens League advocacy group.
 “But what we are hearing is that even with the COLA, buying power will still be eroded because price increases are still going up.”

+AARP CEO Jo Ann Jenkins called the government payout increase “crucial for Social Security beneficiaries and their families as they try to keep up with rising costs.”

-Policymakers say the COLA was designed as a safeguard to protect Social Security benefits against the loss of purchasing power in an ever-changing economy, and not a pay bump for retirees.
-About half of seniors live in households where Social Security benefits provide at least 50% of their income, and one-quarter rely on their monthly payment for all or nearly all their earnings.
+Policymakers say the COLA was designed as a safeguard to protect Social Security benefits against the loss of purchasing power, and not a pay bump for retirees.
+About half of seniors live in households where Social Security benefits provide at least 50% of their income, and one-quarter rely on their monthly payment for all or nearly all their income.

+“Regardless of the size of the COLA, you never want to minimize the importance of the COLA,” said retirement policy expert Charles Blahous, a former public trustee helping to oversee Social Security and Medicare finances.
+“What people are able to purchase is very profoundly affected by the number that comes out.
+We are talking the necessities of living in many cases.”

+This year’s Social Security trustees report amplified warnings about the long-range financial stability of the program, but there’s little talk about fixes in Congress with lawmakers’ attention consumed by President Joe Biden’s massive domestic legislation and partisan machinations over the national debt.
+Social Security cannot be addressed through the budget reconciliation process Democrats are attempting to use to deliver Biden’s promises.

 Ricardo Alonso-zaldivar And Christopher Rugaber, The Associated Press